TritonNetworking/opera-sim/README.md

 ## Typical workflow:

 - Compile the simulator as described above (for Clos, expander, and Opera).
 - Build a topology file (e.g. run /topologies/opera_dynexp_topo_gen/MAIN.m).
 This must be done once for expander and Opera networks, is not needed for Clos networks.
+This process takes a long time.
+If you'd prefer to download the version of this file used to create the NSDI 2020 paper, you can download it from this link (it is too big to host on github): https://www.dropbox.com/s/az6ju4oiwvsljat/dynexp_N%3D108_k%3D12_5paths.txt?dl=0
 - Generate a file specifying the traffic (e.g. run /Figure7_datamining/opera/traffic_gen/generate_traffic.m).
 The file format is (where src_host and dst_host are indexed from zero):
   ```
   <src_host> <dst_host> <flow_size_bytes> <flow_start_time_nanosec> /newline